Information for Applicants

 - Patch clamp – single channel, whole cell, slice recording

-Electronics, microscopy, data analysis and computing, bilayer recording, flash photolysis, amperometry and capacitance measurements, multi-electrode arrays, in vivo patch clamp recording.
+Electronics, microscopy, data analysis computing and data interpretation, bilayer recording, flash photolysis, amperometry and capacitance measurements, multi-electrode arrays, in vivo patch clamp recording, virus injection, optogenetic probes.

 The course fee of £1,500 includes accommodation, meals and tuition.
 Participants are responsible for their own travel arrangements.

 The closing date for applications is (close of office, 5pm) 31st March 2018